 Customers can submit a request for support online.
 Alternatively, you can contact NAB on 13 22 65 for support.

 Commonwealth Bank of Australia

-Customers will have access to a number of support measures, including all mortgage holders and small businesses customers, from Monday 23 March.
+Customers have access to a number of support measures, including all mortgage holders and small businesses customers, since Monday 23 March.